top of page

 Recent guest conducting has included the Helsinki Philharmonic Orchestra, Finnish Baroque Orchestra, Norwegian Soloists' Choir, Chamber Choir Ireland, Coro Casa da Música in Porto and the North German Radio Choir.
 In 2020 the Society for Swedish Literature in Finland awarded him the Fredrik Pacius Prize for his services to Finnish music.

-Picture: Marco Borggreve
+Photo by: Marco Borggreve

 Nils Schweckendiek (DE/FIN)